Quit 'crying' and fix Venezuela economy, opposition tells Maduro

 'CLEAR SIGNAL FOR MADURO'

-The opposition has clinched 112 seats in the National Assembly to the Socialists' 55, the National Electoral Council's website confirmed on Tuesday night. (goo.gl/zTTHoc)
+The opposition says it has clinched 112 seats in the National Assembly, a coveted two-thirds majority which gives it a strong platform to challenge the broadly unpopular Maduro.

-That supermajority of two-thirds gives the opposition a strong platform to challenge the broadly unpopular Maduro.
+But the tally on the National Electoral Council's website, last updated on Monday, shows the opposition won 110 seats and the Socialist Party and allies 55, with two more still to be attributed.

 After what was clearly a mid-term punishment vote, Sunday's defeat has not prompted a mea culpa from the government or promises of substantial reform, though Maduro is facing heat from dissenting factions within his own coalition, once united in devotion to Chavez.